 If that wasn’t depressing enough, these old buildings tended to be dark and dingy.
 They generally didn’t see any sunlight.
 If they did have any windows, these were generally tiny.
 The force of the walls would collapse into themselves if they included large glassworks.

-Using the new building techniques, it emphasised light, bright windows and airy interiors, transforming castles and churches into more pleasant and majestic environments.
+Gothic architecture emphasised light, bright windows and airy interiors, transforming castles and churches into more pleasant and majestic environments.

 6. The Gargoyles of Gothic Architecture